anaya-yorke/Sorcery-of-Code/README.md

 - **Module 3:** Building AI applications
 - **Module 4:** Final project to show what you've learned

+## Follow Along With This Video Series
+coming soon!

 ## How to Start

 1. Fork or clone this repository